Demi Rose Goes Fully Topless In Petal-Filled Bathtub, Instagram Has No Words

 When it comes to sexy updates, Demi seems to have nailed the art.
 This stunner will don eye-popping swimwear to showcase her curves, but Demi retains her class.
 That, in itself, renders her unique amid a platform overflowing with competing bikini models (and their sometimes risqué delivery).

-Demi may not share too much about herself on social media, but she will detail her mindset from time to time.
+Demi may not share too much about herself on social media, but she will reveal her mindset from time to time.
 As The Inquisitr previously reported, Demi has posted words that suggest a balanced approach to life.

 “I don’t need much but to appreciate everyday, be healthy, be happy.
 Be kind, inspire others and to help people as much as I can.
 Most importantly I want to learn, grow and develop a better connection with myself.
 Everyday I aspire to become a better person than I was yesterday.
 Self love is so important!” she wrote.